Wang Bu Liao Traditional Prawn Noodles Review | Eatbook.sg

 wang-bu-liao-prawn-mee-prawns-2

 Other than fish cake slices, prawns, and pork slices, the dish came with their speciality: soft pork bones.
-Picture tender pork meat that falls off the bone, and soft chewable bones that are similar in texture to cartilage.
+Picture tender pork meat that falls off the bone, and soft, chewable bones that are similar in texture to cartilage.
 This reason alone made the soft pork bone the perfect addition to prawn noodles and has become my newfound favourite way of having prawn mee.

 wang-bu-liao-prawn-mee-chilli

-Another notable ingredient was the heap of chilli—which looked daunting at first blush.
+Another notable ingredient was the heap of chilli, which looked daunting at first blush.
 I have a low spice tolerance, so I removed some of it from my bowl.
 My colleague, on the other hand, mixed it in and loved the punchy flavours.

 As expected, the fragrant chilli was incredibly spicy.
-If you are not good at tolerating spice, take note of this before mixing it with the noods!
+If you are not good at tolerating spice, take note of this before mixing it with the noodles!
 FYI, there’s a variety of condiments available to dress your dishes with, including dark soy sauce, chilli flakes, and dried onions.

 wang-bu-liao-prawn-mee-mee-sua